UoB-COMSM0166/2026-group-27/README.md

  * Exclusion list:
    `avoidList.includes(object)`

 To prevent the system from getting stuck in rare cases where no valid position is found, a maximum number of attempts is set.
-If no valid position is found within this limit, a fallback position is used to ensure the game still generates a complete and playable map:
+If no valid position is found within this limit, the system repeatedly generates new positions until a valid one is found.

                                        while (!validPosition) {
                                           x = random(...)